Is Technology a Good Career Path in 2026?

 For example

-A lot of people freaked out when AI tools came out, because they thought AI would take their job.
+A lot of people freaked out when all these AI tools came out, because they thought AI would take their job.
 This isn’t true, and a lot of people were hesitant to learn them.

 As you can imagine, this has led to multiple job postings asking for AI as an added skill to their current foundations.
-(It’s also why we teach it in our roadmaps alongside the core skills for any role).
+It’s also why we teach it in our roadmaps alongside the core skills for any role, as well as have a specialized course on Prompt Engineering.

 However, for some people this process of learning new skills can feel exhausting, especially if they’re coming from a field where once you’re trained, you’re good to go.